functorz-tech/momen_doc/account-community/collaboration.md

 By carefully defining roles and permissions, Momen ensures project security and collaboration efficiency, avoiding unnecessary errors caused by permission confusion.

-### Collaborator Limits for Different Project Plan
+### Collaborator Limits for Different Project Plans

 Different project versions have limits on the maximum number of collaborators allowed.

 | Project Version          | Maximum Editable Users |